 With many of his projects located in Washington, DC, Ben brings an attention to the local context, the unique demands of urban spaces, and the social impact of design.
 Recent design and project management roles have involved projects with sustainable, LEED certified, and low impact development storm water design including City Center DC, The Wharf, Capitol Crossing, 4000 Connecticut Avenue, and the Green Infrastructure Standards for the DC Department of Transportation.

 Annie Varma is an Associate Landscape Architect with Lee and Associates.
 She holds a Master’s degree in Landscape Architecture with a minor in Cultural Heritage and Museum Practices from the University of Illinois at Urbana-Champaign, and a Bachelor’s degree in Architecture from BIT Mesra, India.
 She has worked in diversified Landscape Architecture, Historic Preservation, and Architecture & Planning firms in the past and brings the knowledge of Heritage Conservation and water front design based on her graduate study.
 She has published her work twice and also presented her work at the EDRA conference in 2011.
 Annie actively pursues and researches green and sustainable initiatives, in both her urban design projects and professional development pursuits.

-Gabbi Salvemini is a Project Designer with Lee and Associates.
+Gabbi Salvemini is an Associate with Lee and Associates.
 She holds a Bachelor’s degree in Landscape Architecture with minors in Geography and Environmental Inquiry from Penn State University and was chosen as the University Olmsted Scholar for Penn State her senior year.
 Her education, study abroad experiences, and attention to detail allows her to works closely with project managers in multiple phases of the design process and multiple scales from pocket parks to land planning.
 She has worked on both local and international projects, diving into the details to help create ecologically and socially sensitive spaces.